Gross Domestic Product

 Chester County led its regional peers in GDP growth.

 Gross Domestic Product (GDP) measures the estimated value of goods and services produced in an area.
 Real Gross Domestic Product is an inflation adjusted GDP.
-Chester County's Real Gross Domestic Product grew 58 percent over the last 20 years, growing from $27 billion in 2001 to $42.8 billion in 2021.
-Chester County outpaced the rate of growth of all the other Southeastern Pennsylvania counties.
+Chester County's Real Gross Domestic Product grew six percent over the last five years, growing from $446 billion in 2018 to $48.6 billion in 2023.
+Chester County outpaced the rate of growth of all the other Southeastern Pennsylvania counties except Montgomery and Philadelphia.
 Philadelphia and Montgomery counties' Gross Domestic Product remained higher than Chester County's, mainly due to their significantly larger populations.

 Figure 34 — Real Gross Domestic Product